The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

-This finishes the proof of the stated equivalence.
-Let us now show \cref{conj:k} for a lattice polygon~$P$ satisfying~(i) and~(ii).
-We keep the convention that the interior lattice points in $P$ are $(0,1), \dots, (0,k)$.
-Let $S$ be the segment $P\cap(\{0\}\times \R)$.
-We distinguish three cases, depending on whether none, one, or both of the end-points of $S$ are lattice points: \begin{itemize}
+\begin{proof} We keep the convention from the previous proof that the interior lattice points in $P$ are given by $(0,1), \dots, (0,k)$, which implies that $P\subset [-1,1]\times[0,k+1]$.
+Let $S$ be the segment $P\cap(\{0\}\times \R)$, which contains all the interior lattice points.
+Observe that one endpoint of $S$ is either $(0,0)$ or $(0,1/2)$ and the other is either $(0,k+1)$ or $(0,k+1/2)$.
+We distinguish three cases, depending on whether none, one, or both of them are lattice points: \begin{itemize}

-\item If exactly one is a lattice point, then $P$ contains a copy of $M_k(1)$, whose covering radius is strictly smaller than $\frac12+\frac1{k+1}$ (see \cref{exm:dim2-k}).
+\item If exactly one endpoint is a lattice point, then $P$ contains a copy of $M_k(1)$, whose covering radius is strictly smaller than $\frac12+\frac1{k+1}$ (see \cref{exm:dim2-k}).